MohamedHaitamKsiks/awesome-simple-engine/README.md

 ### Other Features

-1. Interpolation

-2. Math
+1. Math

-3. Log
+2. Log

-4. UniqueStrings
+3. UniqueStrings

-5. Modules

 ## Future of the engine.